Irish Times Health and Wellbeing

 James Parnell spent 16 years as an emigrant in Australia.
-His three children were born there, but now they have moved back to Ireland and they are facing into their first Irish Christmas and he’s been writing a column about the big move for the Irish Times.
+His three children were born there, but now they have moved back to Ireland and they are facing into their first Irish Christmas.
+He’s been writing a column about the big move for the Irish Times.
 Ariana Dunne was away from home also, but not so far – she lived in London for four and a half years and is back living and working in Dublin.
 James and Ariana, returned emigrants both, joined us in studio.

 James Parnell spent 16 years living in Sydney.
 Since returning to Ireland he has been running his own business, the Wellbeing Gym.
 He has found that the cost of car insurance in particular has been very high.